damolinx/vscode-macros/README.md

 ```

 ### Writing a Command-Sequence macro
 Many automations don’t require much code at all, they can be written as a simple list of VS Code command IDs executed in order, just like a classic editor macro.
-The **Command Sequence** template provides an easy starting point for this pattern.
+The **Command Sequence** [template](#creating-a-macro) can help you get started, and if you need additional logic, or API access, you can easily extend it to match your needs.

 **Example**: _Add a TODO_ macro defined as a sequence of commands
 ```typescript